Art and Design Department

 High school students applying for admission to the B.F.A. photography major need only state his/her intent to major in photography to be accepted to the major, assuming required G.P.A. and other college admissions standards are met.
 A portfolio is not required.
 A transfer student who has studied photography elsewhere seeking advanced placement may be accepted directly into the major, but must show a portfolio of photographs to be evaluated at the Area Coordinator's discretion, for appropriate placement here.
 The portfolio must contain 10, silver black-and-white, 8"x10" prints enlarged from film, and 10, 8.5"x11" color ink jet prints.
 These prints should represent the applicant's strongest pictures.

-The Fine Arts Department reserves the right to retain students' artwork for use in exhibits, catalogs, or as teaching aids.
+The Art and Design Department reserves the right to retain students' artwork for use in exhibits, catalogs, or as teaching aids.

 |Intellectual Foundations Requirements|